zkornreich/gradProject/README.md

 Proof of concept leveraging the Qemu Virt.
 RISC-V PMP to create a TEE that secures memory from machine mode to prevent a compromised kernal from tampering with protected data.

-Work Done & File Structure
+Work Done & File Structure:

 1. Rust Research | rustBook
 - using The Rust Book to learn the Rust programming language.
 - Took notes within the rust-book directory on rust as I grew familiar with the language.